cfpb/hmda-test-files/readme.md

 Creating test files is a two step process.
 The generation of edit test files requires a clean data file to be present.[The steps above](https://github.com/cfpb/hmda-test-files/tree/master/readme.md/#generating-clean-files) outline the process to create the clean data files.

-Running generate test files modifies the data from the clean file and saves it with the name of the edit check that it will fail.
+Running the generate test files script modifies the data from the clean file and saves it with the name of the edit check that it will fail.
 If edit files already exist with the same names as those produced by this script, they will be overwrriten.
 These files are written to the appropriate directory based on edit type, such as 2019/edits_files/test_files/{Bank Name}/syntax/s300.txt.
 The file name indicates which edit the file is designed to test.
 If an edit has multiple conditions, a file will be made for each condition in the format 2019/edits_files/test_files/{Bank Name}/syntax/s301_1.txt.

 For 2019:
 1. Navigate to the 2019/python directory.